 These actions are often carried out or enabled by governments themselves for the intent purpose of throwing elections.
 As they are generally deemed illegal, they are done mostly in secret and are possible only where governance is opaque.
 Unfortunately government world-wide seems to be trending towards opacity and these practices are wide-spread to the point of blatancy.

 The European Union has followed this approach in defining certain democratic criteria for its membership.
 The benefits seem to have been enough to persuade quite a few sovereign states to join.
-Likewise, the proposed internet election facility (hereafter called the Facility), would need to provide benefits as well were it ever to get off the ground.
-Like all accreditation entities, the major if not sole benefit of membership in the Facility would be its credibility and prestige.
+Likewise, the proposed internet election facility (IEF), would need to provide benefits as well were it ever to get off the ground.
+Like all accreditation entities, the major if not sole benefit of membership in the IEF would be its credibility and prestige.
 To achieve that, it would itself need sponsorship, oversight and accreditation from prestigious organizations such as the U.N., NGOs, and major democratic nation states.

 Election then becomes a state of being rather than an event.
 An election event would occur in the instant between terms of office as the servers counted the standing votes.
-Means to access internet accounts securely through cell phones as well as computers would be made available.
+Means to access internet accounts securely through cell phones as well as computers would hopefully be made universally available.
 With cameras now ubiquitous on computers and cell phones, identity verification by photo or fingerprint would even be feasible.
-Internet security is always a problem but if it can handle personal bank transactions then surely it can handle an election.
-Since money is not involved, correcting any fraud anytime after the fact is feasible.
+Internet security is always a problem but, if it can handle personal bank transactions, then surely it can handle an election.
+Since money is not involved, correcting any fraud anytime after the fact is relatively easy.

 It should be recognized that elected officials themselves are in reality electors more than operators in that they do little of the actual work of governance.
 Instead they effectively elect the people with the necessary skills who elect others in turn to meet the task at hand.
 One way or another, then, the electorate already really votes for electors.
 Generalizing this concept, it is proposed that a voter should be able to vote for anyone qualified to vote who is willing to accept their vote rather than just the office candidates.
 The person receiving the vote, if not a candidate, would be an elector who would automatically pass the vote to his or her selection who likewise may or may not be a candidate.
 This could repeat to any number of levels though it would be anticipated that most voters would place standing votes for actual candidates.
 Actual candidates would receive all votes passed to them and could apply them to a bid for the office or, if they withdraw or fail to win in the election event, pass them to other candidates.
 However, a voter could not assign a vote in a way that would create a circular path with no real candidates.

 The idea here is that in reality the electorate generally does not know how to govern in detail or have any desire to, but its voters do know with whom they agree.
 A spouse oblivious of politics could pass the vote to the other spouse confident that his or her political desires are likely being met thereby.
 A change of mind is easily remedied as either can reassign at any time.
 To minimize the potential for coercion or vote buying, the identity of the voter assigning the vote would not be made known to the receiver through the system.
-To minimize deception, the standing vote preferences of anyone receiving votes would always be visible to those assigning.
-Anyone receiving votes could at any time disable or restrict additional assignments to prevent assigning for the purpose of snooping.
+To minimize deception, the standing vote preferences of anyone receiving votes would always be visible to those assigning and might be frozen for some small interval before election events.
+Anyone receiving votes could perhaps at any time disable or restrict additional assignments to prevent assigning for the purpose of snooping.